ReccantiSchool/swipe-rogue/README.md

 <div id="3.1"></div>
 ### Levels/Themes

-- **Maze:** The Maze is the only type of level in the game and has a similar look for each floor.
+- **Maze:** The Maze is floor of randomly-generated rooms within the level.
+- **Puzzles:** Each room will have some sort of small effect or challenge to keep the player engaged in the action of the game.
+- **Healing Rooms:** There will be a room that has a possibility of appearing on each floor.
+This room contains the fountain of youth and drinking from it restores the players health.
+However the spring can only be used once per floor.
+- **Treasure Rooms:** Rooms containing chests that have gold in them.
+This loot can be used to purchase more characters or weapons

 <div id="3.2"></div>
 ### Flow